 The winter also provides snow-capped mountains, better-angled light for photography, and wildflowers starting in late February.

 Winter is not less crowded, though.
 The least crowded time to visit is after Thanksgiving and before Christmas.

 The most crowded is during the holidays.
 Death Valley is one of the best national parks to visit in February and January.

 Adventure Tip: Ask the rangers about the Racetrack sliding rock phenomenon.
-There are fewer winds in the winter to view this, but it is fun to try.

 9) Joshua Tree National Park: California – Best National Parks In Winter